john-crouch/POTA-Finder/README.md

 ![ParkList for GB-ENG showing Activation/Attempts Data](/img/parklist.png)

-Just press the “DOWNLOAD” button (you may have to be logged in to see this, as it contains information personal to you) and that yields a CSV file for us.
+Just press the “DOWNLOAD” button (you have to be logged in to see this, as it contains information personal to you) and that yields a CSV file for us.
 This file, as downloaded, is what you call the script with.
 Mine was called “England.csv”.

 ![ParkList Download CSV](/img/parklist_download_csv.png)